retrogamecorps/GKD-Pixel-MinUI-Addons/README.md

   - gkdmini_java.opk
   - OpenBOR.opk
 - After making the requisite .pak within the Emus folder, make a corresponding ROMs folder within the Roms section and make sure it features the pak name in parenthesis.
 For example, if you make a DOSBox pak and name it DOS.pak, name your ROMs folder something like MS-DOS (DOS).
+- You could also launch OPKs on their own if you place them in the Tools folder and follow the coding for those launch.sh files.
+This will be good for standalone emulators that don't directly launch a game (like XMAME), or the standalone ports that are included on the GKD Pixel (like SORR).